Why Your Vagaro Salon Still Needs a Phone Answering Service in 2026

 - “Which stylist do you recommend for balayage?”

-Online booking cannot answer these questions.
-A phone conversation can — and that conversation is often the difference between winning a new client and losing them to the salon down the street.
+Online booking can’t answer these questions.
+A phone conversation can.
+And that conversation is often the difference between winning a new client and losing them to the salon down the street.

 Complex Bookings Need Conversation